sportsrefund/api/README.md

 # Sports Refund API

 The Sports Refund API enables third parties to get quotes and create policies via API calls.
+A full Swagger document containing the endpoints and models is available in this repo, and client-side SDKs can be built in the language of your choice by pasting this swagger document into the online [Swagger editor](http://editor.swagger.io/).

+Below is a high-level overview of the key API endpoints used by a registration platform.

 ## Quote